comicrelief/engineering-handbook/service-delivery/pipelines.md

 #### Tasks

-Tasks name should be lowercase, hypheneted strings.
+A task name should be a lowercase, hypheneted string.
 Where the parent job contains only a task, the task name should match the job name.
 Otherwise, the task name should be composed by the job name, postfixed by a short description of the task.

 **Example 1**
 - Repository: `serverless-user-service`